 Every Tuesday we’ll feature a different coach’s workout you can complete in 60 mins (or less!).
+This week we’re looking back on one of our most popular 60-minute sessions.

-This week’s running workout comes from One-Hour Workouts: 50 Swim, Bike, and Run Workouts for Busy Athletes by Scott Molina, Mark Newton, and Michael Jacques.
+This week’s workout comes from One-Hour Workouts: 50 Swim, Bike, and Run Workouts for Busy Athletes by Scott Molina, Mark Newton, and Michael Jacques.
 Excerpt from the book:

 Base work for swimming is a bit of a catch-22.
 You need to build endurance, which generally means mileage.
 But mileage can also bring fatigue, which can be counterproductive early in your swim buildup because with fatigue comes loss of technique, and technique is the most important factor governing your potential in the water.
 The way to build base fitness without undermining technique is to bring both along at the same time.
 In cycling and running we tend to start the season with lots of long, easy stuff.
 But in swimming you should start with slightly higher effort levels over shorter distances and gradually lengthen workouts as fitness and technique improve.
 The slowest you’ll ever race is Ironman pace, so that’s usually where you should start the season.